 This former brewery and one-time museum now offers self-serviced apartments in Newcastle’s burgeoning west end.
 Historic beams, window placements and other original fixtures have been retained at Quest Apartment Hotel Newcastle West while kitchenettes, an alfresco BBQ area and pantry service makes things super easy for families.

 With a striking design by architect Joseph Pang, the Holiday Inn Express Newcastle offers contemporary spaces fusing timber and pops of colour.
 As well as a shared space, known as The Great Room, there’s a gym, self-serve laundry and 170 guest rooms with power showers, black out blinds, quality bedding, uncapped Wi-Fi and more.

-Newcastle’s first five star hotel, the Crystalbrook’s Kingsley is set to open mid this year.
-Housed in a brutalist architectural style building, to be called Kingsley (a nod to the city’s heritage and earlier name Kingstown dating back to 1804).
+Newcastle’s first five star hotel, the Crystalbrook’s Kingsley has opened.
+Housed in a brutalist architectural style building, the name is a nod to the city’s heritage and earlier name Kingstown dating back to 1804.
 Kingsley aims to be elegantly sophisticated and culturally connected, with the City Hall, Civic Theatre, Art Gallery and War Memorial Cultural Centre on its doorstep.

 The 106-room QT Newcastle meanwhile will occupy part of the former 112-year-old David Jones building.
 Retaining the landmark building’s heritage facade, QT Newcastle will open with a rooftop bar in the revitalised East End precinct - spitting distance of the harbour and surf beaches.

 Set to open in 2022, Little National Newcastle will offer Hunter River vistas and affordable luxury.